New

 While traditional recruiting methods often involve expensive job boards, recruiting agencies, or costly advertising, recruiting marketing can be a far more cost-effective solution.

-By leveraging digital channels like social media, email campaigns, and content marketing, companies can reach a wide audience at a fraction of the cost.
+And by leveraging digital channels like social media, email campaigns, and content marketing, companies can reach a wide audience at a fraction of the cost.

 For example, using LinkedIn to post content that showcases your company’s culture or sending out targeted email campaigns can be highly effective without breaking the bank.